Real World Retirement Software

 RWR will help give you peace of mind and a greater understanding of what's needed to build, maintain, and use your retirement savings to provide retirement income security.

 With RWR, minimal Excel know-how, and the user's manual; you can run the most elaborate retirement scenarios, strategies, and projections all by yourself.
 Or you can ignore detail to keep it simple.

 Now you can get better results and more meaningful answers to questions about preparing for, and living in retirement; for a small fraction of the costs of hiring a financial planner.
 They would charge several times what this retirement planner costs to run your numbers just once.
 Forget all that, now you can do it all yourself

 RWR is a very sharp tool that will help answer your questions about the financial aspects of retirement (or any alternative lifestyle you may be considering).
 This is in contrast to all other retirement saving software, which are blunt tools that barely get you in the ballpark, and usually costs more than twice as much.

-You can also use the programs to determine how much disability and/or nursing home insurance you need to maintain.
-RWR calculates the need for disability and long-term care insurance better than any other financial planning software.
-Even MoneyTree Silver, which just says your need for DI is just 65% of income.
-Dual RWR is better because you can just make the Current version show what will happen if income stops and expenses escalate, then show premiums and benefits in the Proposed version.
+You can also use these two programs to determine how much disability, life, or nursing home insurance you'll need to maintain.
+Dual RWR is better for this because you can just make the Current version show what will happen if income stops and expenses escalate, and then show premiums and benefit payouts in the Proposed version.